epfl-si/jahia2wp/README.md

     you@host:~$ cd jahia2wp/local
     you@host:local$ make bootstrap-local ENV=your-env
     ...
-    Done with your local env.
-You can now source ~/.bashrc (to update your environment with WP_ENV value) make exec        (to connect into your contanier)
+    -> instructions to finish local setup

-Simply run the commands, the `make exec` one will connect you to your container.
+Simply run the instructions given in the last lines from the script

+Among them, `make exec` will connect you to your container, where you can  setup the container:

+    you@host:local$ make exec
+    www-data@xxx:/srv/your-env/jahia2wp$ cd local
+    www-data@xxx:/srv/your-env/jahia2wp/local$ make bootstrap-mgmt
+    ...

 You are now ready to jump to the next section, about [usages](#usage)

 If you are looking for a more explicit process, feel free to follow the [detailed guide](./docs/INSTALL_DETAILED.md).

+### Express setup (C2C)

+You will need C2C to add your public key in `authorized_keys` on the server side

+    you@host:~$ export WP_ENV=your-env
+    you@host:~$ ssh -A -o SendEnv=WP_ENV www-data@exopgesrv55.epfl.ch -p 32222
+    www-data@mgmt-x-xxx:/srv/your-env$ git clone git@github.com:epfl-idevelop/jahia2wp.git
+    www-data@mgmt-x-xxx:/srv/your-env$ cd jahia2wp/local
+    www-data@mgmt-x-xxx:/srv/your-env/jahia2wp/local$ make bootstrap-mgmt
+    ...

 ## Usage